The-Darumonkey/Elite-Dangerous-Linux-Profiles-and-Scripts/README.md

 `Flat          4095`

 These are much too large.
-You can set your desired values manually in the terminal with `evdev-joytsick`:
+You can set your desired values manually in the terminal with `evdev-joystick`:

 `sudo evdev-joystick --e /dev/input/event13 --f 0 --d 0`